Terra Australis: Origins

 In the fourth century B.C.
-Aristotle hypothesized that the continents of the Northern Hemisphere must be balanced out by an unknown landmass in the Southern Hemisphere.
+Aristotle hypothesised that the continents of the Northern Hemisphere must be balanced out by an unknown landmass in the Southern Hemisphere.

 Ptolemy (2nd century AD) believed that the Indian Ocean was enclosed on the south by land, and that the lands of the Northern Hemisphere should be balanced by land in the south.
 Marcus Tullius Cicero used the term cingulus australis ("southern zone") in referring to the Antipodes in Somnium Scipionis ("Dream of Scipio").
 The land (terra in Latin) in this zone was the Terra Australis.